-But take a look at some of these examples of juggling in real games.
+Then take a look at some of these examples of juggling in real soccer games in the videos below.
 See how juggling is used by some of the best players in the game of soccer.
 Have you ever scored a goal after juggling the ball on your thigh a few times like Inter Milan defender Maicon?
-Take a look at this juggling skill by the Brazilian defender if you don't think juggling is used in a game.
+Take a look at this juggling skill by the Brazilian defender if you don't think juggling is used in a real game.

 Take Mario Stanic, who juggles the ball a few times before he volleys the ball into the back of the net when he played for Chelsea.
 And then there's Robinho, who simply juggles the ball up and over the head of a defender, a sombrero, in his first game for Real Madrid a few years ago.
 Finally, there's Maxi Rodriguez volley, where he controls the ball on his chest before blasting the ball into the back of the net.
 These are all examples of juggling the ball in a soccer game.